bbqqvv/bbqqvv/README.md

 > ✍ Currently, I am exploring new technologies and improving my coding skills.
 <br />

-> 🛠 I have experience with several programming languages and technologies including C++, Java, Python,Php and JavaScript.
+> 🛠 I have experience with several programming languages and technologies including C++, Java, Php and JavaScript.
 > <br />
 > 🛠 My toolkit also includes web development frameworks like Laravel and Wordpress, and tools for Git.